IFFO Logo

 Reduced exposure to environmental contaminants in small pelagics

-Marine ingredients producers routinely screen raw material for the presence of macroplastics and remove these contaminants before the raw material enters production.
-In terms of overall risk of the introduction of plastics, it should be recognised that many of the small pelagic fish species that are used for the production of fishmeal and fish oil (e.g. Peruvian anchovy, Engraulis ringens) are planktivores showing high fecundity, productivity and recruitment as well as short-lived life-history strategies.
-These are the “opportunistic strategists”6 that can show high fluctuations in populations when the environmental conditions are correct.
-Being short-lived species they often mature within the first two years, in contrast to other recognised alternative life history patterns in fish species that can show spans of up to 20 years and beyond.
+Marine ingredients producers routinely screen raw material for the presence of macroplastics and remove these contaminants before the raw material enters production where possible.
+In terms of overall risk of the introduction of plastics, it should be recognised that many of the small pelagic fish species that are used for the production of fishmeal and fish oil (e.g., Peruvian anchovy, Engraulis ringens) are planktivores showing high fecundity, productivity and recruitment as well as short-lived life-history strategies.
+These are the “opportunistic strategists”6 that can show high fluctuations in populations when the environmental conditions are right.
+Being short-lived species they often mature within the first two years.
 These small pelagic species do not generally, therefore, have the length of exposure to environmental contaminants (including plastics) that are seen in other species.

 Current data on fishmeal samples

 Recent publications have identified the presence of plastics in fishmeal samples7 with a range of different concentrations reported.
-This is unsurprising given the knowledge of the distribution of plastics in the environment, although the second of those authors also notes the conditions during processing and packaging to also be potential sources of contamination deduced from the presence of rayon fibres in samples analysed.
+This is unsurprising given the knowledge of the distribution of plastics in the environment.
+The authors also note that the conditions during processing and packaging may also be potential sources of contamination based on the presence of rayon fibres in samples analysed.
 Some studies have looked at the impact of the presence of plastics in aquafeeds8, but often the concentrations used in test diets are significantly higher than the levels found in the environment, so extrapolation from such studies to the field requires caution.
+In addition, it has been noted that there is no formally recognised established method (ISO certified) for the measurement of microplastics.
+This lack of defined methodology for their measurement makes it a difficult set standards or regulations on the management of microplastics in feedstuffs.

 Plastics

-As an industry, we are far from understanding the full picture of any risk that may be attached to the presence of plastics in marine ingredients and urge the continuation of high quality scientific research in this field to support national government policy decisions and any future regulation or management of this issue.
+As an industry, we continuing to investigate the full picture of any risk that may be attached to the presence of plastics in marine ingredients and promote the continuation of high quality scientific research in this field to support policy decisions and any future regulation or management of this issue.

 1. http://www.pnas.org/content/112/38/11899.abstract